bithapa/chat-app/README.md

-# chatapp: NodeJS | Express | Socket.io
+# Chat App: NodeJS | Express | Socket.io

-This is a full stack chat application that I built as part of a project work for a NodeJS course in Udemy.
-My notes on building this app from scratch are on file [`tutorial.md`](https://github.com/bithapa/chatapp/blob/master/tutorial.md).
+This is a NodeJS application built using Express-based API in the back-end.
+Notes on building this app from scratch are on file [`tutorial.md`](https://github.com/bithapa/chatapp/blob/master/tutorial.md).

 ---
 # Files Tree: